josiaskabore/josiaskabore/README.md

-- 👋 Hi, I’m josias KABORE, I am a research engineer in AI, and data in France.
+- 👋 Hi, I’m josias KABORE, Data scientist in France.
-- 👀 I’m interested in ML, data engineering, MLOps and software engineering more genereally.
-- 🌱 I’m currently learning Kubeflow/Mlflow for the MLops stuff.
-Streamlit for data visualisation in the web.
 - 💞️ I’m looking to collaborate on exciting projects.
 - 📫 How to reach me josiaskabore22@gmail.com